-- 6.4 Rinse water from the rinse tanks shall be used to dilute acid used within the pickling baths in preference to 'clean' water. - 6.5 The operator shall arrange to measure the monthly volume of mains water used in the installation.
-All measurements should be recorded and the records held on site. - 7.1 As far as is practicable, all raw materials to be used in the galvanizing bath shall be kept covered so as to prevent water ingress into the material, for 24 hrs prior to use, as far as is practicable. - 7.2 The operator shall ensure that the galvanizing bath and any other tanks required to be heated are maintained at the correct operational temperatures as noted within condition 3.5, and agreed in writing with the regulator.
+- 7.1 All raw materials to be used in the galvanizing bath shall be kept covered so as to prevent water ingress into the material, for 24 hrs prior to use, as far as is practicable. - 7.2 The operator shall ensure that the galvanizing bath and any other tanks required to be heated are maintained at the correct operational temperatures as noted within condition 3.4, and agreed in writing with the regulator.